- Rooting For Underdog Pet Rescue in Madison

 “In addition to the homeowner putting in sweat equity, they also receive financial counseling and training to give them additional skills to be a good homeowner,” said Scott Crist, Vice President II – Treasury Management.

-Often it takes about six months for a Habitat for Humanity home, said Robert Reagan, Assistant Vice President – Commercial Real Estate Lending.
-“Usually they build one-story homes but the ones we worked on were the first two-story homes and they had a poured concreted foundation instead of cinder block.”
+Often it takes about six months for a Habitat for Humanity home to be completed.
+The homes First Business Bank employees worked on were the first two-story homes in the area, featuring a poured concrete foundation instead of cinder block.

 The local news even showed up to cover the story, and the First Business Bank team earned their 15 minutes of fame.